renatolond/mastodon-twitter-poster/README.md

 WantedBy=multi-user.target
 ```
 And put it on `/etc/systemd/system/crossposter-sidekiq.service`
-(note that DB_POOL and the number of sidekiq threads should be the same)
+(note that RAILS_MAX_THREADS and the number of sidekiq threads should be the same)

 ## Tests